-As with strength training the value of good sprinting speed for footballers is well supported by research.
+As with strength training, the value of good sprinting speed for footballers is well supported by research.
 Ekblom (1986) found that the absolute maximum speed shown during play was one of the parameters that differentiated elite players from those of lesser standard.
 This is supported by a study with German division-one players by Kollath and Quade (1993).
 They showed that professionals were significantly quicker than amateurs over 10m, 20m and 30m.
 The acceleration difference to 10m was especially significant.
 This suggests that better players need superior acceleration and maximum speed to play at a higher level.
 Interestingly, the 30m speed was similar for the German professionals regardless of position.

 Step by step

 Another point to remember is that maximum strength training should be a progression from general strength training with submaximal loads.
-Heavy maximal resistance exercise, while very effective, is for advanced strength trainees only.
+Heavy maximal resistance exercise, while very useful, is for advanced strength trainees only.
 Zatsiorsky recommends that good abdominal and lower back strength are essential if heavy lifting exercises are to be used.
 Thus, the first step for improved sprint speed is ensuring a good basic level of strength.
-American trainers George Dintiman and Robert Ward recommend that an athlete should be able to perform one maximum leg press of at least 2.5 times body weight, and have a hamstring to quadriceps ratio of least 75-80%.
-Both these measures can be tested on the standard gym machines.
+American trainers George Dintiman and Robert Ward recommend that an athlete should be able to perform one maximum leg press of at least 2.5 times body weight and have a hamstring to quadriceps ratio of least 75-80%.
+Both these measures can be tested on standard gym machines.
 Good abdominal and lower back strength are also essential for sprinting speed, as the trunk muscles are required to stabilise the sprinting movement.